simpleinjector/Documentation/source/diagnostics.rst

 .. image:: images/diagnostics2.png
    :alt: Diagnostics debugger view watch window

-These same information can be requested programmatically by using the Diagnostic API.
-The Diagnostic API is located in the *SimpleInjector.Diagnostics.dll*.
+These same information can be requested programmatically by using the *Diagnostic API*.
+The *Diagnostic API* is located in the *SimpleInjector.Diagnostics.dll*.
 This dll is part of the core NuGet package.
-Interacting with the Diagnostic API is especially useful for automated testing.
+Interacting with the *Diagnostic API* is especially useful for automated testing.
 The following is an example of an integration test that checks whether the container is free of configuration warnings:

 .. code-block:: c#